voytas75/JupyterNotebookLearn/README.md

         You can have multiple return statements in a function, but the function will exit and return the first encountered return statement.

         Understanding function arguments, default values, and return values will allow you to create more flexible and reusable code.
-Practice using functions with different argument types and return values to gain a better understanding.
-Let me know if you have any further questions! 😊
+Practice using functions with different argument types and return values to gain a better understanding. 😊

   3. **Modules and Packages**:
      - Explore how to import and use modules and packages in Python to leverage pre-built functionality.